This feature requires at least JuiceFS v1.0.0, for previous versions, you need to upgrade all JuiceFS clients, and then enable trash using the

-Data security is crucial for storage system, therefore JuiceFS enables the trash feature by default: files deleted by user will be kept in a hidden directory named
+JuiceFS enables the trash feature by default, files deleted will be moved in a hidden directory named

 juicefs format command to initialize JuiceFS volume, users are allowed to specify

 --trash-days <val> to set the number of days which files are kept in the

 .trash directory.
 Within this period, user-removed files are not actually purged, so the file system usage shown in the output of

 df command will not decrease, and the blocks in the object storage will still exist.

 # Creating a new file system